How Much Do Microwave Repairs Cost in 2025?

 Turntable Motor

-Expect $50 to $100 for a new motor.
+Expect a new turntable motor to cost $15 to $100.
 If the plate won’t spin and the door switch checks out, the motor is likely toast.
 First, make sure the glass tray and roller guide aren’t damaged—those quick fixes cost less.

 Door Assembly

-A cracked glass door or a latch that refuses to budge means you’ll need a full door assembly, which costs between $200 and $500, depending on brand.
+A cracked glass door or a stubborn latch means you’ll need a full door assembly.
+Depending on the brand, a new door assembly costs between $200 and $500.

 Touchpad

 A finicky touchpad costs $100 to $300 to fix.
-Clues include a microwave that won’t start, keeps humming after time’s up, or shuts down mid‑cycle.
-Sometimes a quick control‑board tweak solves it; other times you’ll need a brand‑new panel.
+Clues you need a new one include a microwave that won’t start, keeps humming after time’s up, or shuts down mid-cycle.
+Sometimes a quick control-board tweak solves it.
+Other times, you’ll need a brand-new panel.

 Door Switch

-A bad door switch costs between $50 and $100.
-Sometimes a quick adjustment does the trick; if not, a new switch is an easy and low-cost installation.
+A bad door switch fix costs between $50 and $100.
+In some cases, a quick adjustment does the trick.
+If not, a new switch is an easy and low-cost installation.

 Fuse

-Plan on spending an average of $75 to $200 for a pro to swap a blown fuse, a common problem as electronics age.
+Plan on spending an average of $75 to $200 for a pro to replace a blown fuse, which is a common problem with electronics as they age.
+However, you can DIY the replacement, as this is a simple repair.

 Microwave Type

-Built‑in and over‑the‑range units usually cost more to fix than easy‑to‑reach countertop models.
-Accessibility is the primary driver—countertop units are quicker and cheaper for technicians to reach and service.
+Built-in and over-the-range microwave units cost more to fix than easy-to-reach countertop models.
+Accessibility is the primary driver, as countertop units are quicker and less costly for technicians to reach and service.

 Microwave TypeAverage Cost Range